-L2’s interface could do with a bit of a revamping; it has a somewhat outdated feel to it.
-Feature wise, Waves keep it simple while still giving you everything you need.
+L2’s interface could do with a bit of revamping; it has a somewhat outdated feel to it.
+Feature-wise, Waves keep it simple while still giving you everything you need.
 It includes a linkable threshold and output ceiling, a release control, as well as an attenuation meter.
 The stand-out feature of the L2 Ultramaximizer is its sound itself; when things start to get loud your dynamics become clutched by a cheerfully present grip.

 L2 Ultramaximizer comes as a 64-bit VST3 for Mac and Windows.
 Ultramax lets your wallet relax at the fair price of $36.